CsarNarciso/Jwt-Server/README.md

-if at least one role, create user entity and save it on db Once it is allocated on db, try to authenticate with the previos coded authenticate method to search the user in db, and auth with username and password, if successful, we get auth object generate and return jwt token with it return the token on the controller method response
+if at least one role, create user entity and save it on db Once it is allocated on db, try to authenticate with the previos coded authenticate method to search the user in db, and auth with username and password, if successful, we get auth object remember that for each authentication object, we need the authorities (a set of grantedSimpleAuthority) where a role has to be concatenated with ROLE_+roleName and a permission only the name generate and return jwt token with it return the token on the controller method response